 The FT-350’s body is built using two of the most popular of tonewoods (and one of the best tonewood combinations…): spruce and mahogany.
 The solid spruce top used here delivers plenty of the sweet, lively tone, and bell-like clarity for which it is famed.
 The mahogany back and sides, meanwhile, underpin this with richer, warmer tone, whilst adding volume and projection.
 The combination of these woods with a dreadnought body size results in tone that is very balanced, and capable of fitting nearly all playing styles and genres, from simple strumming to complex picking.

-The neck is also mahogany.
+The neck is made using three-piece hard maple with volute.
 This is shaped to a SlimTaper profile, with a rosewood fingerboard.
 To the rear of the headstock, things take an altogether less traditional turn, however.
 Here, the very clever Min-ETune self-tuning system is fitted.
 This array of motorised tuning heads is rigged with pitch sensing technology.
 The player switches it on, strums the open strings a few times, and the tuners move until the guitar is perfectly in tune.
 The process takes seconds.
 With sixteen different tuning presets, experimenting with alternate tunings, or switching tunings mid-performances is a breeze.

 At the bridge, a Shadow Nanoflex pickup is fitted.
 This simple transducer sits discretely under the saddle, with a jack socket in the guitar’s endpin / strap button.
 It is rigged via a Shadow Performer preamp, which provides a 2-band EQ, Dynamics control, Phase switch, volume and mute button.
 These ensure that the FT-350 sounds great when plugged-in, too.